opensimworld/active-npcs/README.md

-# Active NPCs
+# Active NPCs Controller

-This is a full-featured controller for creating interactive NPCs, scripting them (through notecards) and creating waypoints of your region so that the NPCs can roam around.
-The controller is lightweight (a single script manages all the NPCs) and the NPCs are interactive (i.e. you can give them commands through the local chat).
+This is a full-featured controller for creating interactive NPCs , scripting them (through notecards) and creating waypoints of your region so that the NPCs can walk around your region.
+The controller is extremely lightweight (a single script manages all the NPCs) and the NPCs are interactive (i.e. you can give them commands through the local chat).

-You can get the latest OSWNPC package from the OpenSimWorld region in Metropolis, where you can also see them in action:
+You can get the latest  package from the OpenSimWorld region in Metropolis, where you can also see them in action:

 http://opensimworld.com/hop/74730-OpenSimWorld

+Hypergrid: hypergrid.org:8002:OpenSimWorld

-(move down near the bunker to find the package)
+(You have to  move down near the bunker to find the package)

-Please visit https://github.com/opensimworld/active-npcs/edit/master/README.md for an up-to-date version of this documentation.
+Visit https://github.com/opensimworld/active-npcs/edit/master/README.md for an up-to-date version of this documentation.

 # Quickstart